 The most obvious downside to working on contingency is the lack of a stable salary.
 Additionally, while contingency labor is on the rise, there is no guarantee that you will be in demand.
 Your skills may not be compatible with a project, for instance.
 Plus, if you are in that sector without a high school diploma, you may face discrimination from employers who require that piece of paper.

-Truthfully, not every job requires a degree today, but a high school diploma or a GED is still the minimum standard for employment.
+Truthfully, not every job requires a degree today.
+A high school diploma or a GED is still the minimum standard for employment.
 Beyond that, honing the skills that you have and making yourself more marketable to employers by developing a good resume is important.

 How to Impress Employers as a Contingent Employee

-So, the focus of this article is on the sector of contingency workers that has sought-after skills.
+The focus of this article is on the sector of contingency workers that has sought-after skills.
 Perhaps you lost your job during the pandemic and are finding it hard to reenter the workforce.
-Or, you may be a recent graduate who simply doesn’t want to walk the “traditional trail.”
+You may be a recent graduate who simply does not want to walk the traditional trail.

 The most important thing you need to do is earn the trust of your employer.
 This means you have to maintain a high degree of integrity at work and be accountable for everything.
 You must be confident and assertive to work with a new team and help produce from the first day.
 You must also be able to read people around you and communicate effectively.

-According to Forbes, the number of contingent workers today is about 40 percent of the total workforce in the US. and the number is expected to increase.
+According to Forbes, the number of contingent workers today is about 40 percent of the total workforce in the U.S. The number is expected to increase.
 This presents a lot of hope for anyone who wants to become a contingent worker in the country.